| Rank | Name | Country | Group | Speeches | |

 Cases of pro-Russian espionage in the European Parliament (debate)

 Mr President, colleagues, unfortunately, Georgia is a prime example of an EU candidate country heavily derailing from the European course, which is deeply regretful.
 We all remember images of pro-European Georgians with EU flags on the street, to whom I pay tribute, while heavily condemning the use of violence against them, as well as the threats to civil society and the independent media.
 We should be especially disgusted by the serious accusations of the use of toxic chemicals against protesters.
 A full and independent investigation on the matter is a must.
-The overall democratic backsliding and the downfall to the iron-clad fist regime mimicking the Kremlin is deplorable.
+The overall democratic backsliding and the downfall to the iron-clad fascist regime mimicking the Kremlin is deplorable.
 The Georgian Dream ruling turned into a nightmare for Georgian citizens, who overwhelmingly support EU membership.
 However, it is not too late to set Georgia on the EU path, which is backed by three quarters of its citizens.
 They have every right to a better, safer and prosperous European future.

 Polarisation and increased repression in Serbia, one year after the Novi Sad tragedy (debate)